 Are all of the providers colleges and universities?

 Many are – offering a variety of different courses at different qualification levels.
-However some providers are specialist training organisations offering bespoke in-house training, workplace courses and bespoke and in-fill courses.
+However some providers are specialist training organisations offering government funded programmes and bespoke in-house training.

 What is the Marches Skills Provider Network?

-The Marches Skills Provider Network CIC (MSPN) is a community interest company which includes all of the major colleges and private training organisations across Herefordshire, Shropshire, Telford and Wrekin in membership.
+The Marches Skills Provider Network CIC (MSPN) is a community interest company which includes all of the major colleges, private training organisations and higher education institutions across Herefordshire, Shropshire, Telford and Wrekin in membership.

 The Network’s aim is to ‘promote the awareness and uptake of work based skills and training across the Marches region, which contributes to the economic prosperity of the region.’